La Petatera: Construction

-The construction starts when a dot is marked with a stake at the center of the land where it will be bulit.
+The construction starts when a dot is marked with a stake at the center of the land where it will be built.

 Its structure has a wood framework from the region that gives it the ability to absorb or transmit force with the help of stringers and rollers.
 The structure is kept together with cord and ixtle.
 Its architecture is complemented with the bullpen and stable, made with the same materials.

 There is no available documentation on how to trace the layout nor where its vertices are set.
 Its tracing could be compared to that used by the ancient Egyptians who also used cords with marks on predetermined lengths.

 La Petatera has terraces that are divided in 70 or 72 sections, although these used to be 103.
 Each of the divisions has a 2.5m inner radius and a 3.5m outer radius, with each being 9 meter deep.
-These sections are assigned by the director to the concessionaires or families and supervises the sections with both a 2.5 meter pole or a 5 meter pole.
+These sections are assigned by the director to the concessionaires or families and supervises the sections with both a 2.5 meter pole or a 5-meter pole.

 The article ARCHITECTURE WITHOUT PLANS; ‘LA PETATERA’ BULLRING mentions the following materials as being necessary for the construction:

 Because the materials are constantly reused, these need to be checked by the foreman to see if all are in acceptable conditions to be used.

 Regarding its cost, the families in charge of the protection of the materials used to build it say that it sometimes turns out to be rather expensive or inexpensive depending on the number of times the petate can be reused.
 Low costs are attributed to a small amount of labour being required in the construction and the materials being stored nearby.
 Since the cost of materials and labour is cheap, the construction and reconstruction remains profitable due to the sections being lent.
 The fact that the construction is a community focused event further reduces costs.

 The administrator of the Patronage of the Charro Taurinos Celebrations of Villa de Álvarez, has said the following statement regarding the torero attendance since the torero introduction in 1943: